Unsetded/unsetded/README.md

 # 💫 About Me:
-🔭 I’m currently learning Javascript and Python.
+🔭 I’m currently learning C and C++.
 👯 I mostly look up for jailbreak methods on console.
-💬 Ask me about EFIs, Console issues etc...
+💬 Ask me about EFIs, Consoles etc...

 # 🌐 Socials:
 https://guns.lol/homebrew

 # 🔔 Goals And Other stuffs :
-💻 I Work on prgrams to make tasks easier.
+💻 I Work on programs to make tasks easier.
 📤 You can contact me VIA Discord
 🍙 Btw, i love ricing
 🎮 I use Lazyvim instead of VSCode